go-graphics/go-gui-projects/README.md

 [go-fltk](https://github.com/pwiecz/go-fltk) is a simple wrapper around [FLTK 1.4 library](https://www.fltk.org/), which is a lightweight GUI library which allows creating small, self-contained and fast gui applications.

-[go-gtk](https://github.com/mattn/go-gtk) is a Go binding for GTK2.
-* [RenderView](https://github.com/TheGrum/renderview) is an easy Go GUI wrapper for interactive manipulation of visual algorithms/backend code.
-Support go-gtk (default), gotk3 and shiny backends.

 [go-mobile](https://github.com/golang/mobile) adds support for mobile platforms (Android and iOS) and provides tools to build mobile applications.
 (A [Go bindings for OpenGL ES 2.0 and ES 3.0](https://godoc.org/golang.org/x/mobile/gl) is included.)

 [go-sdl2](https://github.com/veandco/go-sdl2) is SDL2 wrapped for Go users.